 ATV

-Between 2015 and 2019, there were 1,524 ATV injuries and 24 deaths in Ontario, as per the Ontario Ministry of Transportation.
+From 2015 to 2019, Ontario recorded 1,524 ATV-related injuries and 24 fatalities, according to the Ontario Ministry of Transportation.

-ATV accidents in Ontario often result from rollovers on hills, operator errors like excessive speed or poor steering, and collisions with obstacles such as trees and rocks.
+Common causes of these accidents include rollovers on inclines, operator mistakes such as speeding or poor steering, and collisions with natural obstacles like trees and rocks.

 Avoidance of ATV Incidents: